 We hear in the news that the workplace factors that matter to millennials are different from older generations (like Gen X and Baby Boomers).
-However, our data suggests that, for the most part, when it comes to their emotional connection (pride, commitment and motivation) to the company, perceptions of leadership and learning and development opportunities are consistently important, regardless of age.
+However, our data suggest that, for the most part, when it comes to their emotional connection (pride, commitment, and motivation) to the company, perceptions of leadership and learning and development opportunities are consistently important, regardless of age.

 Here are some highlights from our most recent data on age in the workplace, gathered from 1,000 companies and over 500,000 employees:

 There is very little variation in workplace factors that drive employee engagement (pride, commitment, discretionary effort) for each of the different age segments.

-Regardless of age, perceptions of and confidence in leadership, along with belief that the company makes a great contribution to personal development, are top drivers of engagement.
+Regardless of age, perceptions of and confidence in leadership, and the belief that the company makes a great contribution to personal development, are top drivers of engagement.

 Notably, the perception that employees can have a positive impact is more important to older than younger employees.

-Many storylines on millennials suggest they care more about having a positive impact than Gen X or Baby Boomers.
-Our data suggests that Gen X and Baby Boomers are more likely to look for work where they can have a positive impact.
+Many storylines on Millennials suggest they care more about having a positive impact than Gen X or Baby Boomers.
+Our data suggest that Gen X and Baby Boomers are more likely to look for work where they can have a positive impact.

 Perhaps less surprisingly, older employees (who are likely more tenured and more senior) tend to be more likely to stick around and less likely to be looking for a job.

 Top drivers of engagement across age groups

-This image shows that there is a lot of consistency, with a few notable exceptions, as to what’s driving engagement across age groups.
-Particularly, motivation, vision, and innovation matter more when it comes to engagement for the older generations.
+The data shows a lot of consistency as to what’s driving engagement across age groups, with just a few notable exceptions.
+Particularly, motivation, vision, and innovation matter more when engagement for the older generations.